-All programs include courses that are delivered in a blended format.
+All programs include courses that are delivered in a blended or full distance education.
 Blended courses combine traditional or face-to-face classroom instruction with (remote) distance education learning environments to optimize the learning experience of the user.
 Most of the remote learning will come from the lecture hours.
 Through a blended lecture and in-class lab, students will gain the knowledge, skills, and confidence to perform successfully in varied practice settings with a wide range of client populations.